sinkuu/atom-susave/README.md

-Currently supports Linux only.

 # susave

-Package for saving a file as super user.
-If the editor failed to save files due to lack of permissions, you are requested to input password to save files as super user.
+Package for saving a file as super user with Atom Editor.
+If the editor failed to save a file due to lack of permission, you are requested to input your password to save a file as super user.

 ## Requirements

-* Install `gksudo`.
+* For GNU/Linux system: Install `gksudo` if you don't have.